QuickBirdEng/PullToReach/README.md

 ## 🚴‍♂️ Usage outside of NavigationBar

-Pull-To-Reach can not only be activated for the navigation items, but also for every `UIControl` independent from it position or functionality.
-This can be very helpful if you have non-standard views with your own controls.
-To define your style you can override `applyStyle` as seen above.
+Pull-To-Reach can not only be activated for the navigation items, but also for every `UIControl` independently from its position or functionality.
+This can be very helpful when you have non-standard views with your own controls.
+To define your style, you can override `applyStyle` as seen above.

 ## 🛠 Installation